Boarding reservations require a non-refundable deposit equal to two days of boarding at the room rate reserved, which is only billed if you cancel.

 Appointments scheduled after-hours must be punctual and we are unable to wait if you are not punctual.

-*Cancellations for boarding reservations incur a cancellation fee equal to the cost of two days of boarding at the room rate reserved.
+*Cancellations for boarding reservations incur a cancellation fee equal to the cost of two days of boarding at the room rate reserved, and there are no credits or refunds for unused days when returning early.

-Payment for the first month is made at the time the reservation is made and all payments are non-refundable.
+To qualify for the monthly boarding discount, monthly boarding fees must be paid in advance on the following schedule: Payment for the first month is made at the time the reservation is made and all payments are non-refundable.
 Payment for the second month is due at checkin, and then invoices are due on a monthly bases until checkout.
+Invoices paid after service is complete do not qualify for the monthly boarding discount.

 Our facilities have large, secure, outdoor cautious for your cat to privately enjoy – we do not mix cats from different households.
 Our catio is raised off the ground, and is roofed, so cats can enjoy the outdoors even when it’s raining.